-Across all industries, owners struggle to keep a steady flow of cash coming into the business in order to meet their payroll, inventory, and other financial obligations.
+Across all industries, business owners struggle to keep a steady flow of incoming cash for the business in order to meet their payroll, inventory, and other operating expenses and financial obligations.

 The cash flow crunch affects some types of companies more than others.
-In construction, for example, a recent Tsheets by Quickbooks survey found that 87% of construction companies experience cash flow problems.
+In the construction industry, for example, a recent Tsheets by Quickbooks survey found that 87% of construction companies experience cash flow problems.
 Of those, 47.4% experience negative cash flow monthly to quarterly.
-For 18.6% of these companies, cash flow is a constant problem.
+For 18.6% of these companies, healthy cash flow is a constant problem.

 Source: Tsheets (Quickbooks)

-Stop beating yourself up over your cash flow woes!
+If you’re beating yourself up over your cash flow woes, stop!
 It’s a common misconception that gaps in cash flow are caused by poor financial management or a lack of business planning.
 Even massive brands like Tesla run into trouble.
-In fact, these major companies have all experienced cash flow issues recently:
+In fact, these major companies have all experienced cash flow issues over the past few years:

-- General Electric has been forced to sell off parts of its business recently, as mounting debt and reduced operational revenue contribute to a cash flow crisis.
+- General Electric was forced to sell off parts of its business, as mounting debt and reduced operational revenue contributed to a cash flow crisis.

 - Netflix reported nearly negative cash flow of $560 million in Q2 2018 as it poured funds into new content creation, amidst questions about its content accounting practices.